-New ERAS Center of Excellence in Surgical Safety
+AORN ERAS Center of Excellence in Surgical Safety

-Why Enhanced Recovery After Surgery (ERAS) Matters
+What is Enhanced Recovery After Surgery (ERAS)?

 You’re dedicated to excellence in surgical care.
 We’re here to support that mission.
 By partnering with the AORN Center of Excellence in Surgical Safety and focusing on Enhanced Recovery After Surgery (ERAS), we provide the tools and protocols to elevate patient outcomes.
 Let’s redefine surgical recovery together.